Categorical absorptions of singularities and degenerations

 Such a category~$\cD$ is ``larger'' than~$\Db(X)$ and~$\Dp(X)$ in the sense that~$\Db(X)$ is (expected to be) a localization of~$\cD$ and~$\Dp(X)$ is a subcategory of~$\cD$.
 In this paper we look at the problem from a different angle suggesting to replace (when possible) the categories~$\Db(X)$ and~$\Dp(X)$ by a ``smaller'' smooth and proper triangulated category in the following sense.

-\begin{definition} We say that a triangulated subcategory~$\cP \subset \Db(X)$ {\sf absorbs singularities of~$X$} if~$\cP$ is admissible in~$\Db(X)$ and both orthogonals~$\cP^\perp$ and~${}^\perp\cP$ are smooth and proper. \end{definition}
+\begin{definition} We say that a triangulated subcategory~$\cP \subset \Db(X)$ \emph{absorbs singularities of~$X$} if~$\cP$ is admissible in~$\Db(X)$ and both orthogonals~$\cP^\perp$ and~${}^\perp\cP$ are smooth and proper. \end{definition}

-Note that since we assume $\cP$ to be admissible, we have~$\cP^\perp \simeq {}^\perp \cP$, hence in the definition of absorption it suffices to assume that either of the orthogonals is smooth and proper.
+Note that since we assume $\cP$ to be admissible, we have an equivalence~$\cP^\perp \simeq {}^\perp \cP$ induced by the mutation functors, so in the definition of absorption, it suffices to assume that either of the orthogonals is smooth and proper.
 Furthermore, if~$\cP$ absorbs singularities of a Gorenstein scheme~$X$, it is easy to check (see Lemma~\ref{lemma:absorption-hocolim}) that the smooth and proper category~$\cD \coloneqq {}^\perp\cP$ (which is equivalent to~$\cP^\perp$) is contained in~$\Dp(X)$ and admissible in both~$\Dp(X)$ and~$\Db(X)$; in this sense the operation replacing~$\Db(X)$ and~$\Dp(X)$ by~$\cD$ is ``opposite'' to the categorical resolution operation.